kaplanelad/shellfirm/README.md

   - is: "rm.+(-r|-f|-rf|-fr)*"
     method: Regex
     enable: true
-    description: "You are going to deletes everything in the path."
+    description: "You are going to delete everything in the path."
     from: fs
   - is: ">.+/dev/sda"
     method: Regex